Welcome to the third episode of "Food Network Star"

 Also present: the unforgiving wheel of fortune, which gave Nikki Dinki and Russell Jackson another wild spin, putting them back right where they were after the end of episode 1.
 Oh crazy wheel of fortune.

-It was episode of the season.
+It was the best episode of the season.
 By keeping the contestants in the studio and the focus on cooking, the show managed to capture the kind of surprises and emotion that seldom happen when reality shows go out on location.

 It's counter-intuitive but true.
 Stay in the studio.
 There's no way this episode's moving, season-changing moment with Chris Hodgson - he revealed a substance abuse history - would have happened out of the studio.